GrinonBarrett/Taksidos/Core Rules/7=Advancement/Knacks.md

 When attempting to use stealth, you may use your reaction to roll a d4 and reduce the penalty to sound by an amount equal to the result for the round.

 **Somatic Components**, 2 items
-You can perform gestures to grant you a bonus to your spell check.
+You can perform gestures to grant youself a bonus to your spell check.
 You gain a d4+X bonus to your spell check, where X is the spell tier.
 When wearing Gambeson armor, this is reduced to 1d4.
 In other armor, you gain only a +1 bonus.
 You cannot use equipment in your hands when casting a spell with somatic components, save for a tome you may be using as reference to the spell, nor can you benefit from this if you are in anyway bound or restrained.
 If you have initiated this within reach of another's melee attack range, you provoke an attack of opportunity from that creature if they choose to expens their reaction.